Officers and Council

 Peter M. Allen, Company Secretary

-Peter is the Principal in the Law Firm of MacDermot & Allen.
+Peter is the Principal in the Law Firm of MacDermott & Allen.
 He is the Chairman of the Connacht Tribune Group of Newspapers and Galway Bay FM.
-He is also Vice-Chairman of the Galway Race Committee.
+He is also Chairman of the Galway Race Committee.
 He serves as a Board Member of The Kylemore Trust and The Galway Music Residency and is a past president of Galway Chamber.
-Outside of business his interests are horse racing, rugby and golf.
+Peter is chairman of Kylemore Abbey and Garden Ltd., Senior Steward of the Irish National Hunt and Steeplechase Committee and Chairman of the Irish Horse Racing Regulatory Board.
+Outside of business, his interests are horse racing, rugby and golf.

 Aengus Burns, Treasurer

 Aengus is an Advisory Partner with Grant Thornton in Galway.
-Originally from Dublin he moved to Galway five years ago.
-He has chaired the ACCA Connaught panel for the last two years.
-Aengus chairs the Finance and Membership committees.
-He has a keen interest in Rugby and is a recent fan of Connacht Rugby.
+Originally from Dublin he moved to Galway seven years ago.
+He has chaired the ACCA Connaught panel in recent years.
+Aengus chairs the Chamber Economic Infrastructure committee.
+He has a keen interest in Rugby and is a supporter of Connacht Rugby.

 Mary Bennett is Managing Director and Chair of Treasure Chest Ltd, founded in 1966.
 She has been involved in many organisations over the past years including directorship of Aer Lingus, Bord Failte Eireann and the Irish Goods Council.
 Mary has been involved in the promotion of tourism for many years and chaired Ireland West Tourism for 8 years and was elected World President of Skal International (Professionals in Tourism) for the years 2002-2003.
 President of Galway Chamber for 2 years and President of Chambers Ireland for 2 years, she also received the Freedom of the City in June 2011.